 Experimental and Foundation Studies

-Based on the philosophy that all first-year undergraduate students benefit from a shared understanding of RISD’s approach to studio learning, freshmen follow the same studio curricula—known together as Experimental and Foundation Studies (EFS).
+Based on the philosophy that all undergraduate students benefit from a shared understanding of RISD’s approach to studio learning, during your first year you and your peers follow the same studio curricula—known together as Experimental and Foundation Studies (EFS).

-Each of the three programs meets one full day per week, with students also working on challenging assignments outside of class time.
-Faculty work closely with students, offering ongoing guidance and feedback.
-Group critiques help students learn to present their own work while supporting that of their peers.
+Each of the three programs meets one full day per week, with challenging assignments outside of class time supporting the experience.
+Group critiques help you learn to present your own work and support that of your peers.

 EFS studios